Core Clinical Rotations

 The 1st year of the 2-year Child and Adolescent Psychiatry Residency is divided into five blocks of either 10 or 11 weeks each.
 The rotations are as follows:

-- SCH Inpatient Psychiatric Unit: Two rotations are spent on the IPU
+- Seattle Children’s (SCH) Psychiatry and Behavioral Medicine Unit (PBMU), our Inpatient Psychiatric Unit: Two rotations are spent on the PBMU

-- The first IPU rotation emphasizes learning how the unit operates, the roles of each team member, and working with children and their families.
+- The first PBMU rotation emphasizes learning how the unit operates, the roles of each team member, and working with children and their families.

-- The second IPU rotation emphasizes development of medical decision-making skills required for an inpatient attending child psychiatrist.
+- The second PBMU rotation emphasizes development of medical decision-making skills required for an inpatient attending child psychiatrist.

 - SCH Consult/Liaison Service